 The primary focus of this clinical is to provide care to women and their families within the context of the developing family.
 Students will care for women in the prenatal, birthing, and postpartum periods.
 They will care for newborns and provide safe assessments and interventions.
-The relationships among pregnancy, birth, families, community, and culture will be explored within the clinical context.
-Students will examine issues such as prenatal loss, addiction, and trauma.
+The relationships between pregnancy, birth, families, community, and culture will be explored within the clinical context.
+Students will examine issues such as prenatal loss, addiction and trauma.
 They will provide patient and family education to maximize the health of the woman, newborn and family.

-NURSING 371 - Care of the Family: Infants, Children, and Adolescence Course Description
+Care of the Family: Infants, Children & Adolescents

-This course focuses on infant, children and adolescent health and illness within the context of their families, communities, and culture.
+This course focuses on infants, children and adolescent health and illness within the context of their families, communities, and culture.
 Students will be expected to apply scientific principles and growth and development to develop and evaluate nursing care of children and families using evidence.
 Students will examine the impact of the health care system, policy, and economics, as well as legal and ethical issues that affect caring for children and their families.

-PNE 325-377, Care of the Family: Infants, Children, and Adolescents Clinical (Didactic NURSING 371)
+Professional Nursing Education 325-337 Care of the Family: Infants, Children & Adolescents

 This clinical course focuses on providing nursing care across the developmental stages, infants through adolescents, based on evidence and basic scientific and psychosocial principles.
 Students will integrate clinical care, evidence-based practice, advocacy, family integrity, and patient/family education within the context of family, community, and culture.
-Students will apply principles of growth and development, health promotion, and health care need of children and their families for both wellness and illness in a variety of settings.
+Students will apply principles of growth and development, health promotion, and health care needs of children and their families for both wellness and illness in a variety of settings.

-NURSING 372 - Therapeutic Nursing Care II
+Therapeutic Nursing Care II

 This course builds upon previous knowledge to enable the student to integrate and apply scientific care concepts to patients/families who are experiencing acute and chronic health challenges.
-Emphasis will be placed on the role of the nurse to guide transitions, collaborate, and implement care across the context of the patient/family experience, including inpatient, outpatient, and community settings.
-Major content foci include themes of physiologic regulation; oxygenation and hemostasis; protection; bodily and cognitive function in response to environmental changes.
+Emphasis will be placed on the role of the nurse to guide transitions, collaborate and implement care across the context of the patient/family experience, including inpatient, outpatient, and community settings.
+Major content focuses include themes of physiologic regulation; oxygenation and hemostasis; protection; bodily and cognitive function in response to environmental changes.
 Concepts related to person, significant other, community, society and culture are integrated throughout the course.
 Students will examine patient transitions across care environments.
-Therapeutic Nursing Care II provides experiences to complement the content in this course.
+Therapeutic Nursing Care II provides experience to complement the content in this course.